Supervised Agricultural Experience:

 Diversified Livestock Production; Agricultural Communication; Agricultural Education

-Looking to the future, what is one goal you have for the rest of your year serving as a state FFA officer?
+What is one lesson you have learned as a state FFA officer?